OpenCHAMI/openchami.org/content/docs/tutorial.md

 It is important to select the right one when setting boot parameters!
 {{< /callout >}}

-For the debug boot artifacts, the URLs (everthing after `s3://`) for the `compute/debug` items will be used.
+For the debug boot artifacts, the URLs (everything after `s3://`) for the `compute/debug` items will be used.
 The following one-liner can be used to print the actual URLs: